 The short answer is “No.” Detoxing and keeping an individual from drugs or alcohol only lasts as long as the addict is in a very controlled environment.
 After that, if other life issues are not deal with, the addict will return to the addiction.
 This isn’t because it is a disease — it is a learned behavior for covering up the individual’s hurts and longings and it feels really good, at first.

 New Adventure Treatment Center centers also teach responsibility, work ethic and pride in work.
 More importantly, they instill truthfulness and trustworthiness in each individual, which are the cornerstones of relationships and responsibilities.

-Our Definition of Addiction
+New Adventure Treatment Center’s Definition of Addiction